flare-foundation/attestation-client/docs/installation/general-installation.md

 ## Installation with dependencties

-Start on a new clean UBUNTU installation.
+Start on a new clean UBUNTU installation with admin priviledges.

 ---
 ### 1) Download Attestation Suite repository and install prerequisites